supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 Your company recently hired a new employee who will perform duties as an application administrator.
 You must create a new user and assign the appropriate role.

-#### Estimated time: 30 minutes
+#### Estimated time: 60 minutes

 ## Lab Objectives

-After completing this lab, you will be able to:
+After completing this lab, you will be able to complete the following :

-- Create a new user and test their application admin rights
+-  Exercise 1 - Create a new user and test their application admin rights
-- Assign the application admin role and create an app
+-  Exercise 2 - Assign the application admin role and create an app
-- Remove a role assignment
+-  Exercise 3 - Remove a role assignment
-- Bulk import of users
+-  Exercise 4 - Bulk import of users
-- Remove a user from Azure Active Directory
+-  Exercise 5 - Remove a user from Microsoft Entra ID
-- Add a Windows 10 license to a user account
+-  Exercise 6 - Add a  license to a user account

 ### Exercise 1 - Create a new user and test their application admin rights

+  In this exercise, you will create  a new user account and verify their administrative privileges by testing their application access and control.

 #### Task 1 - Add a new user

-2. In the Azure portal,search for and  select **Microsoft Entra ID**.
+1. In the Azure portal, search for and  select **Microsoft Entra ID**.

-3. In the left navigation menu, under **Manage**, select **Users**, then select **+ New User** and **Create new user**.
+2. In the left navigation menu, under **Manage**, select **Users**, then select **+ New User** and **Create new user**.

-4. Mark the **Create user** button.
+3. Mark the **Create user** button.
 Then, create a user with the following information:

     | **Setting**| **Value**|
     | :--- | :--- |